 - A. Procedures for amendments.
 Whenever the public necessity, public convenience, general welfare, or good zoning practice justify such action, this UDC, including the official zoning map, and the future development map may be amended by the City Council.
 The procedures for such amendments shall be as provided in this article.
 Such amendments may be referred to herein as "zoning proposals." - B. Initiation of amendments. - Amendments initiated by City Council.
 Members of the City Council may initiate amendments to the text of this UDC, the official zoning map, or the future development map. - 2.
 Amendments initiated by others.
 The owners of the subject property or the owners' authorized agents may initiate amendments to the official zoning map or the future development map by application to the City.
-The creation of a new Historic Crossroads (HC) district or the expansion of an existing Historic Crossroads (HC) district may be initiated by a minimum of 50 percent of the total number of properties within the proposed district or proposed district expansion. - Concurrent review.
+The creation of a new special district or the expansion of an existing special district may be initiated by a minimum of 50 percent of the total number of properties within the proposed district or proposed district expansion. - 3.
+Concurrent review.
 Amendments to the future development map and zoning map for the same property may be accepted by the City and reviewed and decided on concurrently. - C. Application schedule. - Applications to amend the official zoning map, or the future development map must be filed in accordance with a submission schedule established by the Zoning Administrator.
-No
+No application shall be deemed filed until all required forms have been completed, all required materials have been submitted, and all required fees paid.
+The date the application is filed shall be noted on the application form by the Zoning Administrator and all subsequent deadlines tied to the date of application shall begin to run as of said filing date.

-- application shall be deemed filed until all required forms have been completed, all required materials have been submitted, and all required fees paid.
-The date the application is filed shall be noted on the application form by the Zoning Administrator and all subsequent deadlines tied to the date of application shall begin to run as of said filing date. - If an application to amend the official zoning map is denied by City Council, no rezoning application shall be accepted for the same or any portion of the same property within six months of the date of denial. - 3.
+- 2. If an application to amend the official zoning map is denied by City Council, no rezoning application shall be accepted for the same or any portion of the same property within six months of the date of denial. - 3.
 If an application to amend the future land use map is denied by City Council, no future land use map application shall be accepted for the same or any portion of the same property within six months of the date of denial. - 4.
 An application to amend to the official zoning map or the future development map may not be withdrawn or amended, unless authorized by a majority vote of the City Council, after the legal advertising required by this article has been submitted for publication.
 The City Council by majority vote may allow an application to be so withdrawn with or without prejudice.
 Applications authorized to be withdrawn without prejudice shall not be considered a denial for the purposes of this article. - D. Content of applications.
 Applications to amend the official zoning map or the future development map shall be filed with the Zoning Administrator on a form available from the City and shall, at a minimum, include the following: - 1.
-The address(es) of the property. - Two copies of a property survey, drawn to scale, showing a north arrow, land lot and district, location of the tract, dimensions along all property lines, acreage of the tract, the size and location of any existing structures, and the names and right-of-way dimensions of abutting thoroughfares.
+The address(es) of the property.